phaus/statuses-notifier/README.md

     mvn hpi:run

 * go to localhost:8080
-* in Jenkins Management do basic setup for the Notifier (url/user/pass)
+* in Jenkins Configuration do a basic setup for the Notifier (url/user/pass)
 * do a connection test
 * Check wether include Jenkins URL to your Post and/or only Post after Project state changes.